vikassakalabaktula-star/FUTURE_CS_01/README.md

 ## Files in this Repo
 - `report.pdf` — Full Vulnerability Assessment Report (designed in Canva)
-- `/evidence` — Screenshots from Nmap, ZAP, and DevTools
+- `evidence` — Screenshots from Nmap, ZAP, and DevTools
-- `readme.md`- populated with proper content
+- `README.md`- This file

 ## Disclaimer
 This assessment was performed on a public test/demo application intended for security practice.
 No production systems or unauthorized targets were tested.